airbytehq/airbyte/docs/integrations/sources/sftp.md

 To set up key pair authentication, you may use the following steps as a guide:

-1. Open your terminal or command prompt.
-2. Use the `ssh-keygen` command to generate a new key pair.
+1. Open your terminal or command prompt and use the `ssh-keygen` command to generate a new key pair.
 :::note
-If your operating system does not support the `ssh-keygen` command, you can use a third-party tool like [PuTTYgen](https://www.ssh.com/academy/ssh/putty/windows/puttygen) to generate the key pair instead.
+If your operating system does not support the `ssh-keygen` command, you can use a third-party tool like [PuTTYgen](https://www.puttygen.com/) to generate the key pair instead.
 :::

-3. You will be prompted for a location to save the keys, and a passphrase to secure the private key.
+2. You will be prompted for a location to save the keys, and a passphrase to secure the private key.
 You can press enter to accept the default location and opt out of a passphrase if desired.
 Your two keys will be generated in the designated location as two separate files.
 The private key will usually be saved as `id_rsa`, while the public key will be saved with the `.pub` extension (`id_rsa.pub`).

-4. Use the `ssh-copy-id` command in your terminal to copy the public key to the server.
+3. Use the `ssh-copy-id` command in your terminal to copy the public key to the server.

 ```
 ssh-copy-id <username>@<server_ip_address>
 ```

 Be sure to replace your specific values for your username and the server's IP address.
 :::note
 Depending on factors such as your operating system and the specific SSH implementation your remote server uses, you may not be able to use the `ssh-copy-id` command.
 If so, please consult your server administrator for the appropriate steps to copy the public key to the server.
 :::

-5. You should now be able to connect to the server via the private key.
+4. You should now be able to connect to the server via the private key.
 You can test this by using the `ssh` command:

 ```
 ssh <username>@<server_ip_address>